viorelsfetea/viorel.me/content/posts/2020-08-06-gitlab-ci-ssh-deploy.md

 - development
 ---

 It's update-the-knowledgebase-a-clock.
 I need to deploy an app from Gitlab CI to a remote server.
-Since all the articles I could find online are of the "[draw the rest of the fucking owl](https://knowyourmeme.com/memes/how-to-draw-an-owl)" type, here's another one.
+Since all the articles I could find online are of the "[draw the rest of the owl](https://knowyourmeme.com/memes/how-to-draw-an-owl)" type, here's another one.
 I hope this one's complete.
 I use Ubuntu (because I like looking at ads when I log in).

 *Before we start, I'd like to note that you should SSH only if you need to run commands on the remote server.
 If you're just copying files around, please turn around and look for a SFTP tutorial.*